 Quinidine affects the way the heart beats, and is used to help people with certain heart rhythm disorders.
 It also works by increasing the amount of dextromethorphan in the body.

 The addition of deuterium into the dextromethorphan molecule, in conjunction with quinidine, is thought to reduce the metabolism of dextromethorphan in the liver, prolonging its exposure in the blood.

 The exact mechanism of action by which AVP-786 reduces agitation in Alzheimer’s patients is not known.
 However, scientists think that its penetration into the brain leads to the activation and repression of certain neuronal pathways, which help to ease agitation.

 AVP-786 in clinical trials

 The safety, tolerability, and pharmacokinetics (how the drug is processed in the body) of AVP-786 were first assessed in a Phase 1 clinical trial (NCT01787747) in healthy volunteers.
-Although the results of the trial were not published, Avanir announced that the medicine successfully replicated the plasma levels of Nuedexta, but with a substantially lower dose of quinidine.
+Although the results of the trial were not published, Avanir announced that the medicine successfully replicated the blood levels of Nuedexta, but with a substantially lower dose of quinidine.

-Note: Alzheimer’s News Today is strictly a news and information website about the disease.
+Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.